ucd-library/cork-app-build/README.md

   // path to your entry .js file entry : 'public/elements/entry-element.js',
-  // folder where bundle.js will be written preview : 'public',
+  // folder where bundle.js will be written preview : 'public/js',
   // path your client (most likely installed via yarn) node_modules folder.
-  // Due to the flat:true flag of yarn, it's normally best to separate
+  // It's  best to separate client code/libraries from all other modules (ex: build tools such as this). clientModules : 'public/node_modules',
-  // client code/libraries from all other modules (ex: build tools such as this). clientModules : 'public/node_modules'
+  // show babel debug in console log babelDebug : true
 });

 // optionaly you can run: